IBM/spring-boot-continuous-delivery/Readme.md

 # Spring Boot on Bluemix with IBM Continuous Delivery

 The goal of this lab is to demonstrate deploying a simple Java web application to Bluemix with a DevOps pipeline for managing the application lifecycle.
+As part of this deployment, several actions are happening automatically through the use of configuration files found in the [.bluemix](.bluemix) folder.
+The two primary actions that are automatically configured to occur are deploying two different microservices from two different repositories and integrating multiple Bluemix services into the deployed applications.

 ## Prerequisites